 Author: Chris Boggs

-For some unknown reason, many agents are scared of business income coinsurance.
-This concept should hold no fear after an earlier VU webinar on this topic.
+For some unknown reason, many agents are scared by business income coinsurance.
+This concept should hold no fear for those who attended a VU webinar on this topic.
 But for those still skittish about estimating coinsurance for a business income policy, there are the three alternatives to coinsurance in the business income policy.
 These are: